 Buying and selling declared noxious weeds is illegal in Victoria.

 Within Victoria it is illegal to buy, sell, bring into Victoria or display for sale any noxious weeds that are declared under the Catchment and Land Protection Act 1994.

-For more information and a full list of Victoria’s declared noxious weeds, please visit our Invasive Plants Classifications page.
+For more information and a full list of Victoria's declared noxious weeds, please see Invasive plant classifications.

 The trade of noxious weeds enables them to spread quickly over large distances.
-The internet allows for this process to be much faster and further reaching.
+Being able to buy online allows for this process to be much faster and further reaching.

 Once a plant is introduced into a new area, infestations can rapidly develop, threatening our agricultural, environmental and social values.
-Even plants kept in a backyard can be easily spread into natural and agricultural systems, such as via seeds being blown on the wind, or by plant parts being picked up and transported by animals.
+Even plants kept in a backyard can be easily spread into natural and agricultural systems, by seeds being blown on the wind, or by plant parts being picked up and transported by animals.

 Once established, these infestations can be costly and challenging to control.